-The number of Americans working from home skyrocketed by 42% in 2020.
+The number of Americans working from home skyrocketed by 42% in the last year.
 Though that number is slowly declining in 2021, there are still plenty of employees clocking in from their living room.

 If you’re a remote employee, then you know that a well-functioning computer setup is key.
 The microphone and video settings on your device can help you communicate with teammates, customers, and managers alike.